lesimore/techtactoe/manual.md

 - Winning now requires a player to win in all universes.

+### Object:

+To win **Tech-Tac-Toe**, a player must get a three(or alternate width)-in-a-row of their player name (X or O) in each universe.

 ### Possible Moves:

-- Mark:
+- **Mark**:

     Marking is the most basic of **Tech-Tac-Toe** moves.
-It is where a player marks a cell of choice, as their player name (X, or O.)
+It is where a player marks a cell of choice, at the time and timeline of choice as their player name (X or O.)

-- Time-Travel:

-    A player can play this move with any other move, and it is quite simple.
-This move allows a player to move through time, make a new timeline, and then play their next move.
-They can also play this move unaccompanied.

-- Branch:
+- **Branch**:

     When a player branches, they make a new timeline, copying the current one they are on.

+- **Timeline Merge**:

+    All players have the ability to merge two seperate timelines on the multiverse axis.
+Each of the corresponding cells from each timeline will combine into one.
+Keep in mind that two of the same cell will combine into their original form, and one empty cell and a filled cell will combine into the state of the filled cell.

+- **Board Merge**:

+    This is basically just the timeline merge but with only one board.

+- **Timeline Collapse**:

+    This move will take a merged timeline, and collapse all of the superposition cells into a random part of the cell.

+- **Timeline Split**:

+    Splitting a timeline is the opposite of merging two of them.
+It removes each part of the superpositions, and puts them in seperate timelines.

+- **Board Collapse & Split**:

+    There are also varieties of collapsing and splitting for singular boards.

+- **Entangle**:

+    Entangling is where a player hides the states of two cells, and entangles them.
+This doesn't do much until one of the cells is observed.

+- **Observe**:

+    When a player observes an entangled cell, that cell will receive a random state, and the other cell will receive the opposite.

 \* still working on it